Gabrielle Diana

+While she states that she does not intend to document any more of her transition, she is interested in exploring the field of podcasting and blending her love of pop culture and music.

 Advocacy

-Gladu has used her social media to promote recognition and visibility for the trans community, including by documenting aspects of her transition.
+Gladu began using her social media platforms to promote recognition and visibility for the trans community from the age of 14, including by documenting aspects of her transition as a teenager.
 In 2015, The Advocate named her one of "25 Trans Pioneers Who Took Us Past The Tipping Point."
 Gladu also contributed an essay to MTV News titled "What I Want You To Know During Transgender Awareness Week" that was published on November 20, 2015.